ssmerd/online-yoga/README.md

 * I want to watch yoga classes online
 * I want to sign up to the site
 * I want to log in to the site to watch videos
-* I want to access the shop to buy yoga artefacts

 As the site administrator: